 - Fewer Injuries: Two out of three joggers are affected by injuries each year, most commonly of the knees.
 Walking produces far fewer injuries, the least injuries of any aerobic exercise.

-- Lower Impact: Runners impact with 3 times their body weight each step, walking only produces an impact of 1.5 times your body weight.
-Walking is far lower in impact yet still is a weight-bearing exercise that will prevent bone loss.
+- Lower Impact: Runners impact with 3 times their body weight each step, while walking only produces an impact of 1.5 times your body weight.
+Walking is far lower in impact yet still is a weight-bearing exercise that may prevent bone loss.

 - Burn Fat: It is easier to set a fat burning pace when walking as opposed to jogging.
 A fat burning pace is one where you are breathing noticeably but able to carry on a conversation.

 - Less Sweat: In many climates, you can walk during lunch without needing to shower afterwards.